 Python and Ruby are two of the best examples of the new generation of high-level languages which focus on simplicity and giving the programmer the ability to get things done fast, rather than syntax correctness and strict hierarchy (insert cough that sounds like “Java!” here).

 First the similarities.
 Both are high-level, object-oriented languages.
-Both provide an interactive shell, standard libraries, and persistence support.
+Both provide an interactive shell, standard libraries, multiplatform support across Linux, Unix, Windows and other operating systems, as well as persistence support.
 They are also both excellent for web development, more so when you take advantage of each language’s purpose-built web frameworks – Django for Python and Rails for Ruby.
 That said, Ruby on Rails is somewhat more popular as a web development tool than Django-Python.
 Python is favored more in the academic and scientific arenas.

 But beyond that they also have some major differences.
 They also, surprisingly, have their passionate adherents and equally passionate detractors, which has resulted in more than one flame war that’s degenerated into insults and ad hominem attacks, and even into Godwin’s law.
 None of that here; we’ll delve into objective assessments and stick to what each language can or cannot do.

 Ruby was created in 1995 by the renowned Yukihiro “Matz” Matsumoto and was influenced by C, Perl, Java and C++.
 It is unabashedly object-oriented; in Ruby everything is an object.
-Some famous sites built using Ruby (on Rails) are Twitter, Hulu and Groupon.
+Some famous sites built using Ruby (on Rails) are Twitter, Hulu, Shopify, and Groupon.

 From the very beginning, Ruby’s ethos has always been expressiveness, power and elegance.
 Its dedicated followers love it for its ‘principle of least astonishment’ - the belief that a language’s code should always cause as little confusion as possible for the developer.
 See this article for some excellent examples of how Ruby’s elegance and expressiveness stacks up against Java’s old-school way of doing things.